t60r/squash/README.md

 ## Using zucchini.py

-Export any theme you like from terminal.sexy and save it to the same directory as zucchini.py  Chenge directory to zucchini.py and execute the following:
+Export any theme you like from terminal.sexy and save it to the same directory as zucchini.py.
+Change directory to zucchini.py and execute the following:
 ```bash
 python zucchini.py
 ```